 They chose Gudalur as the operational location for Samaritan, with the aim of helping the neglected tribals and other financially struggling people of Gudalur in the Nilgiri district and its suburbs to a reasonable existence and a better future.

 With 8 out of 10 people suffering from ill health and malnutrition, supplying medical aid and food was the initial priority.
 A clinic with one full-time doctor and nurse was opened.
-Over the years, the needs of the target community shaped the operations of the organization.
+Over the years, the target community’s needs shaped the organisation’s operations.

-In 2002, after the demise of Dr. Herring, Dr. Lakshmi carried the mission forward with fervor.
+In 2002, after the demise of Dr Herring, Dr Lakshmi carried the mission forward with fervour.
 But, as the years rolled on, she felt the need to entrust the organization to safe hands.
 She tried many famous institutions but found a cultural fit with the secular organization with Sevalaya.
 A visit to Sevalaya’s Kasuva campus reconfirmed her belief that Sevalaya would be the best cradle for Samaritan.